django-crispy-forms/django-crispy-forms/docs/index.rst

 Forms have never been this crispy
 =================================

-django-crispy-forms provides you with a ``|crispy`` filter and ``{% crispy %}`` tag that will let you control the rendering behavior of yours Django_ forms in a very elegant and DRY way.
+django-crispy-forms provides you with a ``|crispy`` filter and ``{% crispy %}`` tag that will let you control the rendering behavior of your Django_ forms in a very elegant and DRY way.
 Have full control without writing custom form templates.
 All this without breaking the standard way of doing things in Django_, so it plays nice with any other form application.

 User Guide
 ~~~~~~~~~~